adoeller/tc-GeoPhotoLister/README.md

 - Reads coordinates in parallel and displays the map extent before thumbnails are generated
 - Generates thumbnails in parallel and adds them progressively to the map
 - Prefers sufficiently large embedded EXIF thumbnails for faster preview generation
+- Detects and removes near-black letterbox and pillarbox borders from thumbnails
 - Shows aspect-ratio-preserving JPEG thumbnails at their map positions
 - Shows filenames without extensions on the map
 - Shows the full filename as a tooltip when map filenames are disabled